 Choosing from among approved firms will then be your personal choice.

 You might want to bear in mind some analysis by researcher Plimsoll.
-They provide a analysis of each of the UK’s leading burglar alarm companies based on the past five years of financial accounts.
+It provides an analysis of each of the UK’s leading burglar alarm companies based on the past five years of financial accounts.

 Taken as a sample from the 326, the following are some of the companies Plimsoll rated financially strong based on their latest filed accounts: